dotnet/arcade/Documentation/DependencyFlowOnboarding.md

    ```
    darc add-channel --name "<channel name>" --classification "<classification>"
    ```
    The classification is typically 'product'.
-Later on this will be used to differentiate dev builds, non-product builds etc.
+Later on this will be used to differentiate dev or non-product builds, etc.

 ##### 3.6.
 Associate a branch with a channel (optional)